ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-X3 CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r1p1.
 It is fixed in r1p2.

+- ``ERRATA_X3_2743088``: This applies errata 2743088 workaround to Cortex-X3
+  CPU.
+This needs to be enabled only for revisions r0p0, r1p0 and r1p1.
+It is fixed in r1p2.

 - ``ERRATA_X3_2779509``: This applies errata 2779509 workaround to Cortex-X3
   CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r1p1 of the CPU.
 It is fixed in r1p2.